-This course provides a foundation for understanding psychological development of older people with focus on geriatric assessment and psychological disorders in the aging population.

-Prerequisite: PSYC 110

-• Fall (odd year)

-SOCY 124 Introduction to Sociology

 3 cr. hrs.
+(PL) 3 cr. hrs.

+3 cr. hrs.

+• Fall, Spring

+3 cr. hrs.
 (BS)

+• Fall, Spring

+3 cr. hrs.

+SOCY 124 Introduction to Sociology

 Introduction to the field of sociology and its theories, concepts and research methods.
-Main topics are culture, the family, socialization, deviance, social stratification, race relations, gender, and economic and political globalization.
+Main topics are culture, the family, socialization, deviance, social stratification, race relations, gender, and economic and political globalization. • Spring

-• Spring

 SWRK 465 Gerontology

-3 cr. hrs.

-Focuses on the multiple social aspects of aging: gender, sexuality, isolation and loneliness, roles, employment and retirement, dying, death and bereavement, living environments, political aspects, legal aspects, community resources and supports, critical issues in aging, social service delivery systems, social inequalities, cultural aspects and ethical considerations.

-• Fall (even year)
+Focuses on the multiple social aspects of aging: gender, sexuality, isolation and loneliness, roles, employment and retirement, dying, death and bereavement, living environments, political aspects, legal aspects, community resources and supports, critical issues in aging, social service delivery systems, social inequalities, cultural aspects and ethical considerations. • Fall (even year)

 SWRK 300 Bereavement

-3 sem. hrs.

 This course uses an interdisciplinary approach to provide students the opportunity to develop a personal and professional framework of grief and bereavement practices as it relates to their own values, professional context, and areas of bereavement practices.
 This course also explores grief and bereavement issues as it relates to developmental life stages of individuals as well as incorporating interventions to allow a person to grieve in a healthy manner.

 SWRK 97IS Death and Dying

+This course explores the issues of death and dying how these impact older people and their families. • As needed

+INTERNSHIP

+A 50-hour gerontology internship is required for the gerontology minor and may be part of other departmental internship requirements.
+Internships are supervised by faculty in the student's major department.

+3 cr. hrs.
+(BS)

+3 cr. hrs.

 1 cr. hr.

-This course explores the issues of death and dying how these impact older people and their families.

-• As needed

-INTERNSHIP 1 cr. hr.
+1 cr. hr.